 From an editor’s viewpoint, if you want to forge a path doing what you love, a good way to ensure we ignore your pitch is to write as though you’ve EVER worked for one of these platforms.
 Here are a few habits we see from content farm contributors, and that you should avoid when striking out on your own:

 Write for humans, not robots.
 You don’t need five variations of the same phrase over one 120-word paragraph even if you think Google will love it.
 You know what Google loves?
 Articles and websites that people visit over and over, spend time reading, and share with their networks.

 Don’t do this (not an exaggeration; I consistently deal with keyword-stuffed articles that read like this): The pisco sour is Peru’s signature drink.
 If you have never had a pisco sour, here is what you should know.
 The pisco sour is a mix of sweet and tangy, and the pisco sour’s texture changes from foam to liquid while you drink it.
 The pisco sour’s foam is made from raw egg whites.

 Do this: Peru’s signature drink, the famous Pisco Sour has a taste quite unlike any other.
 It’s a curious mix of sharp tang and sweet, and its texture changes from cloudlike foam to icy cold in the time it takes for the liquid to break through its wall of raw egg white.

 2: Starting sentences with coordinating and subordinating conjunctions

 And, but, or, nor, for, so, yet…although, unless, though.
-If half of your paragraphs start with a conjunction, it’s a trash article.
+If half of your paragraphs start with a conjunction, it’s a trash article that reeks of content mill.
 Sometimes they’re relevant and help with flow, but overusing them is amateurish.